McRaeAlex/McRaeAlex.github.io/_posts/2019-10-30-Traits-vs-Interfaces.md

 So that works, but there are a couple oddities that, at least to me, aren't intuitive.
 The two issues I find are #1 static methods cannot exist in interfaces and #2 interfaces know nothing about the class that implements it.

 #1, since interfaces can only describe instances of a class they cannot contain any static methods.
 This means we cannot define a constructor for T and also cannot describe a method that takes in a JsonNode and produces T, without T already being an instance.
 The result of this restriction is a call to the constructor with no parameters and then a call to FromJson.
-This is not ideal as the the constructor could do some statefull thing that the implementor of IJsonNode did not notice and create a undesired result (Spoiler: I did this).
+This is not ideal as the the constructor could do some state full thing that the implementor of IJsonNode did not notice and create a undesired result (Spoiler: I did this).

 #2 Instances know nothing of their implementor.
 This is less of a problem if #1 went away because you could just do something like this.
 ```cs